 In a candidate-short market, professionals have a wide range of options available to them and will be less likely to wait for organisations that have lengthy recruitment processes.
 68% of candidates said they have withdrawn from the interview process before after receiving an offer from another company, while 40% of organisations admitted that they have lost out on their preferred candidate before due to a lengthy recruitment process.

 “Employers should understand that the most in-demand candidates typically receive more than one job offer.
-If the company constantly finds their preferred candidates turning down their job offers because they have accepted another offer somewhere else, it may be time for the organisation to review their recruitment process,” said Bennett.
+If the company constantly finds their preferred candidates turning down their job offers because they have accepted another offer somewhere else, it may be time for the organisation to review their recruitment process,” said Ricky.

 About the whitepaper